ProEnterprise/docs/docs/www/docs/user/manual/en/setting-up/articles/overwriting-data-from-data-import-tool.md

 <!-- add-breadcrumbs -->
 #Overwriting Data from Data Import Tool

-Data Import Tool allows importing documents (like customers, Suppliers, Orders, Invoices etc.) from spreadsheet file into ERPNext.
+Data Import Tool allows importing documents (like customers, Suppliers, Orders, Invoices etc.) from spreadsheet file into Pro Enterprise ERP.
 The very same tool can also be used for overwrite values in the existing documents.

 <div class="well">Overwriting data from Data Import Tool works only for the saved transactions, and not for Submitted ones.</div>